History of Perth, Western Australia: Post war reconstruction (1947–1959)

-Resources boom (1960 - 1972)
+Resources boom (1960–1972)

 Whilst the expansion of manufacturing had driven the economy through the 1950s, by 1960 the economy of the state was stagnating.
 This began to change in 1961 with the lifting of the iron-ore embargo and, over the next decade, the discovery of nickel, petroleum, bauxite, natural gas and alumina deposits throughout the state.
 This was the beginning of the state's second resources boom following the gold rush of the 1890s.

 The city skyline changed significantly during this period with the construction of Perth's first skyscrapers.

-On 20 February 1962, Perth became known worldwide as the "City of Light", as city residents lit their house lights and streetlights to celebrate American astronaut John Glenn on his orbit around the earth on Friendship 7.
+On 20 February 1962, Perth became known worldwide as the "City of Light", as city residents lit their house lights and streetlights to celebrate American astronaut John Glenn on his orbit around the Earth on Friendship 7.
 The city repeated its feat as Glenn passed overhead on the Space Shuttle in 1998.

 In 1962, Perth city hosted the British Empire and Commonwealth Games.
 Events were held from 22 November to 1 December at Perry Lakes Stadium in Floreat and Beatty Park Aquatic Centre in North Perth.
 Both venues were built for those games.

 On 26 October 1964, serial killer Eric Edgar Cooke was the last criminal to be executed, by hanging, in Western Australia.

-In 1964 the City of Perth appointed Paul Ritter as the City’s first town planner, tasked with establishing a planning department and preparing the first town planning scheme.
+In 1964 the City of Perth appointed Paul Ritter as the City's first town planner, tasked with establishing a planning department and preparing the first town planning scheme.
 Ritter elevated the public profile of town planning through public education, activism and public disagreements with elected councillors.
 He was controversially sacked in 1967.

 In 1966 the Pensioner's Barracks was demolished in the face of widespread public opposition, with only the archway remaining.
 This demolition was a defining moment in the campaign to protect historic buildings in Western Australia.

 In 1969, the last of Perth's trolleybuses were retired from service.

 In 1970, the first Test Cricket match in Perth was played, from 11 to 16 December, against England.

 On 17 September 1974 Murdoch University, Perth's second university, was opened with an inauguration ceremony.
 Lectures commenced on 24 February 1975 with an enrolment of 510 students.

 In 1979, the WAY '79 celebrations commemorated Perth's sesquicentenary, 150 years of European settlement.
 The city hosted the Miss Universe competition as part of the celebrations.

-In 1979, the Fremantle railway line closed; it subsequently reopened in 1983.
+In 1979, the Fremantle line closed; it subsequently reopened in 1983.
 The reopening of the railway line was a turning point in state government policy towards the railway system leading to further investment and expansion of public transport.